biomejs/biome/website/src/content/blog/biome-v1-7.md

 Since _Biome v1.6_, we added several new rules.
 New rules are incubated in the nursery group.
-Nursery rules are subject to breaking changes.
+Nursery rules are exempt from semantic versioning.
 The new rules are:

 - [nursery/noConstantMathMinMaxClamp](/linter/rules/no-constant-math-min-max-clamp/)